csnorka/CPP-movie-library/README.md

 ## Movie Library
 It's a simple console application for handling movies.
 ### Purpose
-The program was created within the framework of a subject.
+The program was created within the framework of a course.